fhussonnois/kafkacli/README.md

 	global-compatibility	Getting the global compatibility level.
-	compatibility		Getting subject compatibility level for a subject. schema			Getting a specific version of the schema registered under this subject subjects		Getting the list of registered subjects. versions		Getting a list of versions registered under the specified subject.
+	compatibility		Getting subject compatibility level for a subject. schema			Getting a specific version of the schema registered under this subject register		Registering a new schema under the specified subject. subjects		Getting the list of registered subjects. test			Testing schemas for compatibility against specific versions of a subject’s schema. set-compatibility	Setting a new compatibility level.
+	versions		Getting a list of versions registered under the specified subject.

 Use "schemaregistrycli help [command]" for more information about that command.